sjmikler/pytorch-symbolic/docs/advanced_topics.md

 So we've been saying Symbolic Data over and over, but we always used Symbolic Tensor, which is a special case of Symbolic Data.
-The fact is, Symbolic Data can have arbitrary Python objects underneath.
+But the fact is, Symbolic Data can have arbitrary Python objects underneath.

 ```python
 from pytorch_symbolic import CustomInput, SymbolicModel